The 90th Academy Awards: Not So Male, Not So Old, Not So White

 The filmmakers behind war documentary Last Men in Aleppo made it to the event despite producer Kareem Abeed earlier being denied a visa to enter the United States for the ceremony.

-Mary J. Blige won best supporting actress and best original song for Mudbound — making her the first person to be nominated in a song and acting category for the same film.
+Mary J. Blige was nominated supporting actress and best original song for Mudbound — making her the first person to be nominated in a song and acting category for the same film.
 Not far behind was Rachel Morrison, the first woman to be nominated for cinematography for her commendable work on the World War II-era drama.

 Tiffany Haddish paid homage to her late father’s native country Eritrea, in a gown that celebrated the spirit of the northeastern African country.
 “He said one day I would end up here, and if I ever end up at the Oscars, to honour my people.
 So I’m honouring my fellow Eritreans.”